langchain-ai/langchain/docs/components/llms/key_concepts.md

 ## Generation
 The output of a single generation.
-Currently in LangChain this is just the generated text, although could be extended in the future to contain log probs or the like
+Currently in LangChain this is just the generated text, although could be extended in the future to contain log probs or the like.

 ## LLMResult
 The full output of a call to the `generate` method of the LLM class.